-- Matters that may indicate fraud or an instance of non-compliance or suspected non-compliance with laws or regulations. - Other matters that cast doubt on the integrity of the information relevant to the agreed-upon procedures engagement or that indicate that the information may be misleading. - Procedures that cannot be performed as agreed.
+- Determining appropriate actions or responses if, when performing the agreed-upon procedures, the practitioner becomes aware of: - O Matters that may indicate fraud or an instance of non-compliance or suspected non-compliance with laws or regulations. - Other matters that cast doubt on the integrity of the information relevant to the agreed-upon procedures engagement or that indicate that the information may be misleading. - o Procedures that cannot be performed as agreed.